 Bee, Hornet, Wasp, Yellow Jacket Stings

+This is what a bee sting looks like.
 If you are allergic to bees, hornets, wasps, or yellow jackets, seek emergency care immediately to prevent or manage an anaphylactic reaction.
 Use an EpiPen (epinephrine) if you have one.
-In all cases, remove the stinger if possible to avoid receiving more venom, and clean the sting area with antiseptic.
+In all cases, remove the insect’s stinger, if possible, to avoid receiving more venom (tweezers may help), and clean the sting area with antiseptic.
 You may take over-the-counter antihistamines for itching or hives, and over-the-counter nonsteroidal anti-inflammatories (NSAIDs) for pain and inflammation.

 The red imported fire ant is found mainly in the Southern U.S. They are reddish brown to reddish black and have a stinger.
 They build large dirt mounds, usually in sunny areas.
-Their bite usually is painful, and will cause an itchy, raised area on your skin (hive), followed by a pus-filled blister.
+Bug bites from fire ants are usually painful, and will cause itchy, raised areas on your skin (hives), followed by pimple-like, pus-filled blisters.

 Fire Ant Stings

 When a fire ant bites you, you will feel it!
 An itchy hive will develop.
 Hours later, a blister filled with pus can form.
-If you suffer from a severe allergic reaction to a fire ant bite, seek medical care immediately.
+If you suffer from a severe allergic reaction to a fire ant bite, these bug bites can be life-threatening.
+Seek medical care immediately.
 Otherwise, to help relieve the pain and itching, use over-the-counter pain relievers and antihistamines.
 Do not break the blisters, and keep the area clean to avoid secondary infection.

+This is what chigger bites look like.
 Itching from chigger bites is most intense 1 to 2 days following the bite.
-This is when the chigger falls off and can leave red welts that may resemble a blister or pimple.
+When the chigger falls off it can leave red welts that may resemble a blister or pimple.
 Scratching can lead to a secondary infection, so treatment is directed at relief of itching symptoms.
 Use over-the-counter antihistamine creams to help relieve itching and prevent scratching.
 Consult your doctor if you have concerns.